ContentMine/quickscrape/README.md

 - Any other software supporting the same format could use the same scraper definitions.

 `quickscrape` is being developed to allow the community early access to the technology that will drive [ContentMine](http://contentmine.org), such as [ScraperJSON](https://github.com/ContentMine/journal-scrapers) and our Node.js scraping library [thresher](https://github.com/ContentMine/journal-scrapers).

+The software is under rapid development, so please be aware there may be bugs.
+If you find one, please report it on the [issue tracker](https://github.com/ContentMine/quickscrape/issues).

 ### Installation